Will it fit

 How to know my plus sized clothing will fit?

 We understand that accurate measurements are crucial when shopping online for plus sized clothing.
-That’s why Curvaceous™ say "True to size" this means we provide the actual measurements of every piece of plus size clothing we sell rather than a generalised size chart for all garments, which is often inaccurate.
+That’s why Curvaceous™ say "True to size" this means we provide the actual measurements of every piece of plus size clothing found on every product page below the photos we sell rather than a generalised size chart for all garments, which is often inaccurate.

 You can find the measurement charts on every main product page within the description.

-Scroll down the product page where you do not find estimate "to fit" measurements but the actual measurements of the garment.
+Scroll down the product page where you do not find estimate "to fit" measurements but the actual measurements of the garment you are looking at.

 When you see 2 measurements this is from a relaxed to a gentle to firm stretched measurement.

 The measurement is taken from side seam to side seam 1" under the armhole or sleeve and then doubled

 Waist & Hips

 The waist measurement is taken from side to side at waist and at the fullest part of the hips and doubled